angelle-sw/sbp/README.md

 ### Governance

+The platform will initially be bootstrapped and governed in large part by the founding team.
+As the community grows and the platform matures, governance will be incrementally transferred over to the community in the form of a decentralized autonomous organization (DAO).

-The platform can potentially be governed by a decentralized autonomous organization (DAO), where holders of a platform-minted ERC20 governance token could cast votes to adopt or reject new proposals to the platform protocol.
+Holders of a platform-minted ERC20 governance token may cast votes to adopt and reject new proposals to the platform protocol.

+### Governance token distribution

-The token could be distributed as a reward to odds makers for maintaining platform events, proportional to the number of events they maintain relative to the total number of events on the platform.
+The governance token could be distributed as a reward to odds makers for maintaining platform events, proportional to the number of events they maintain relative to the total number of events on the platform.

-This token can be transferred and/or used by anyone to vote on proposals to the platform protocol.

 ## Plan